YAM Price Hits $0.63 on Exchanges (YAM)

-YAM (CURRENCY:YAM) traded flat against the U.S. dollar during the 24-hour period ending at 11:00 AM E.T. on March 5th.
-In the last week, YAM has traded flat against the U.S. dollar.
+YAM (CURRENCY:YAM) traded flat against the U.S. dollar during the 24-hour period ending at 21:00 PM E.T. on March 8th.
 YAM has a market capitalization of $7.83 million and approximately $247,728.00 worth of YAM was traded on exchanges in the last 24 hours.
 One YAM coin can currently be purchased for about $0.63 or 0.00001588 BTC on exchanges.
+In the last week, YAM has traded flat against the U.S. dollar.

 Here’s how other cryptocurrencies have performed in the last 24 hours: